 - Other overall bill characteristics, including size, shape, curvature, color, and markings

 Examining the cere can also be helpful to note a bird's physical condition and general health.
-Some species, such as many parrots and doves, have a naturally swollen, puffy, or bulbous cere.
+Some species, such as many parrots and doves, have a naturally swollen, puffy, rounded, or bulbous cere.
 If the skin is overly swollen or appears discolored at the edges, however, it can be a sign of infection or several different wild bird diseases.
 A crusty or scaly quality to the skin is another indication of poor health, as is any mucous discharge.
 A bloody discharge, on the other hand, is a likely sign of severe injuries, such as a head impact from a window strike or similar collision.
 If such injuries are noticed, it may be necessary to contact a licensed bird rehabilitator for assistance to give the bird proper care for a successful recovery.